leaf-node/swirlnet.make-population/VS-NEAT.md

 disablement of a connection gene if it is disabled in either parent, regardless of the relative fitness of the parent carrying the disabled gene.

-This leads to a choice between, at one extreme, allowing frequent inheritence of disablement from weak parents, or rarely inheriting disablement from fit parents, at the other.
+This leads to a choice between, at one extreme, allowing rather frequent inheritence of disablement from weak parents, or rarely inheriting disablement from fit parents, at the other.
-Neither option is appealing, as both options frequently disrupt effective structure.
+Since relative fitness determines which parent passes on excess and disjoint genes, neither option is appealing as both options frequently disrupt effective structure.
 Attempting to compromise with a fifty percent chance of inheriting disablement from either parent leads to frequently disrupted structure in both of these problematic scenarios.